-Power Unit aside, nearly everything on the RB16 is manufactured right here in our very own machine shops and composites facilities.
+Everything on the RB18 is manufactured right here in our very own machine shops and composites facilities.
 These workshops operate around the clock, turning out an endless stream of new components, destined for the race bays or, in a real emergency, directly to an airport and onwards to the far-flung corner of the world where the race team is waiting for it.
 Everything from the smallest machined screw to a full carbon composite monocoque can be manufactured by our skilled team of machinists and fabricators.
-They win races just as surely as precision overtaking or brilliant pitstop work - because the constant design cycle is worthless if the parts can't be manufactured at the same pace.